Cat5TV/pinecraft/README.md

 [![Support Me on Patreon](https://cdn.zecheriah.com/img/patreon_button.png)](https://patreon.com/pinecraft)

+## Log4j / Log4shell / Khonsari Ransomware with Pinecraft Installer Minecraft Server

+An exploit in Apache's Log4j that affects all versions of Minecraft 1.7-1.18 was discovered December 10, 2021.
+I was swift to take action with Pinecraft Installer and had a patch out in under a day. **All Pinecraft-installed servers using Pinecraft Installer 3.1 or higher automatically patch against this flaw in all versions of Minecraft.** If you had used an older version of Pinecraft Installer to setup your server, **you must run an upgrade install using Pinecraft Installer 3.1 or higher in order to patch your server**.
+Always use the latest version of Pinecraft Installer to receive the latest versions, patches, fixes and features.

 The installer will setup a "Normal" difficulty server and allow you to select between a Survival world complete with mobs, nether and more, or a Creative world to hone your skills as a master builder.

 The installer attempts to detect things like how much RAM you have (and available), and adjusts the server settings based on what it finds.